Kanuiet/bedrock-whatsapp-bot/README.md

 A simple self-host Node.js program that connect your Minecraft bedrock server to a WhatsApp group chat using the [Baileys](https://github.com/WhiskeySockets/Baileys) and [bedrock-protocol](https://github.com/PrismarineJS/bedrock-protocol) libraries.

-You need to turn off online-mode to allow your bot join the server.
+You need to turn off `online-mode` in your Minecraft Bedrock server, so your bot can join it.

 ## Features
 - Send message from WhatsApp to Minecraft (/send)